tools-study/journal/drafts/draft_40.md

 The expanding catalog of in vitro totipotent-like states — mouse 2CLCs, human 8CLCs, hTBLCs, expanded potential stem cells (EPSCs) — has prompted systematic characterization efforts.
 A comprehensive review established six hallmarks of totipotent stem cell states: (i) expression of cleavage-stage genes (including *ZSCAN4*, *TPRX1/2*), (ii) activation of endogenous retroviruses (MERVL in mouse, HERVK in human), (iii) global chromatin decondensation, (iv) bidirectional developmental potential (embryonic + extraembryonic), (v) epigenetic ground state (global DNA hypomethylation, absence of stable H3K9me3 domains), and (vi) metabolic shift to glycolysis (Posfai et al., 2024).
 Critically, current in vitro models satisfy different subsets of these hallmarks: hTBLCs score highest on criteria (i)-(iv) but show epigenetic differences from in vivo embryos, while mouse 2CLCs are transcriptomically faithful but unstable across passages (Zhao et al., 2025).

-The engineering goal of "synthetic totipotency" — generating a cell with full developmental potential from scratch, without an oocyte — requires satisfying all six hallmarks simultaneously.
-The Reprogramming Depth Hierarchy framework suggests that achieving this will require not merely activating the DUX/MERVL switch (Tier 2) but also engaging the oocyte reprogramming machine (Tier 1) to establish the appropriate chromatin ground state.
-Whether this is achievable through a defined cocktail of factors remains an open question.

 ---

 ## 6. Germline Epigenetic Reprogramming and In Vitro Gametogenesis